Mahomet-Seymour Community Unit School District 3

 Mahomet-Seymour Community Unit School District 3 also known as Mahomet-Seymour Community Schools and Mahomet-Seymour CUSD 3 is a school district in Champaign County, Illinois.
 The district has 2,980 students and 183 instructors spread over five schools.

+It includes Mahomet, Seymour, and Lake of the Woods.

 Schools

 Middletown Prairie Elementary School

 Middletown Prairie enrolls students in grades Pre-K to 2nd.

 Lincoln Trail Elementary School

 Lincoln Trail has students enrolled over three grade levels (3rd-5th).

 Mahomet-Seymour Junior High School

 Built in 1961, the building that is now MSJH was originally Mahomet-Seymour High School.
 In 1981 the high school moved to its current building.
 MSJH has gone through many renovations and additions, including ten new rooms in 1994.
+MSJH also has three portable buildings outside of the main school.
 As of the 2024-2025 school year, MSJH has an enrollment of 793 students across the three grade levels of 6th to 8th.
 The floor in the Blue Gym was originally the flooring at the University of Illinois' State Farm Center (originally Assembly Hall).